MomentumDataAnalysis101/April252024Workshop/gmail_setup.md

 * Sign up for a new email.
 * After signing up, login in to your gmail account.
 * In your browser, open a new tab and type the [link](https://colab.research.google.com)
-    * You should see a screen that say "Welcome to Colaboratory".
+    * You should see a screen that says "Welcome to Colaboratory".
     * Also, a window called "Open notebook" should appear.
 * On the left panel of the "Open notebook" window, select "Upload".
     * Follow the instructions and upload your Notebook that you downloaded from the classroom.